 Nonetheless, some believe in the value of taking more proactive steps to encourage other women to try trail running.
 This includes addressing some of the barriers women may face—be they lack of time, lack of trail access, lack of resources or knowledge (perhaps specifically, issues such as how to handle peeing or menstruation in the backcountry), or insecurities about falling, getting lost or being attacked while running solo.
 (It’s worth noting, of course, that most of these issues can apply to anyone, not just women!)

 This has given rise to a number of women-specific trail-running clubs, events and races.
-See the Resources section for some examples.
 Many women enjoy the sense of camaraderie, empowerment and fun social time that comes with running in a group of other women.
-If this sounds up your alley, don’t hesitate to reach out to women’s trail-running groups in your area; the world is full of friendly, badass women eager to share the gospel of their sport with novices!
+If this sounds up your alley, don’t hesitate to reach out to any local women’s trail-running groups in your area; the world is full of friendly, badass women eager to share the gospel of their sport with novices!

 Find a Good Sports Bra